Friday, February 3, 2023

 Other Odds and Ends

 • Council Voting in Waterdeep this lore qeustion meant poring over lots of old books from first, second, third, and fourth edition, as 5th does not have a lot.
-A lot of the text was reused there.

 • College of Poems bard One of the many homebrew reviews.
 I had fun answering in rhyme. @shadowranger, with the accepted highly-voted answer was a great sport and defended it.